llorracc/HAFiscal-Latest/README.md

 ### Runtime Requirements

 The full results take several days to reproduce on a modern laptop.
-We recommend running the code in the 4 steps which can be found in:
+We recommend running the code in the 5 steps which can be found in:

 `Code/HA-Models/do_all.py'

+On a Windows 11 laptop with 32 gb RAM and an AMD Ryzen 9 5900HS 3.30 GHz processor the timings were approximately as follows

+- Step 1: Runtime about 20 minutes

+- Step 2: Runtime about 21 hours (~7 hours per education group)

+- Step 3: Similar to Step 2

+- Step 4: Runtime about 1 hour

+- Step 5: Runtime about 65 hours

 ## List of tables